 As technology advances, some themes become obsolete and have to be retired.
 Don’t get attached to a beautiful theme only to find out it is dying of old age.
 Start by looking at the newest themes first.

-If you really want an older theme, one way to gauge its age is to visit the WordPress support forum for that theme and see how old the oldest threads are.
+If you really want an older theme, one way to gauge its age is to find a support forum for that theme and see how old the oldest threads are.
 By the time a theme is three years old, it is generally pushing its life expectancy.